yashica-patodia/KRSSG-Task-Round/README.md

 ## Task 2:
 ### Implementation of working of a Dual Elevator System using FSM(Finite State Machine) with dynamic input and initial input

+        Approach-Implemented finite state machines for the lift encounter problem using basic knowledge of classes in python and tried to use inheritance wherever possible.For Dynamic input I added a function for the flow of time and used socket programming learnt in Task1 for sending and receiving data from The client side to the lift system side

         Running:-
         1.Run the lift python script